O. J. Simpson: Other legal troubles

-In the late 1990s, Simpson attempted to register "O. J. Simpson", "O. J.", and "The Juice" as trademarks for "a broad range of goods, including figurines, trading cards, sportswear, medallions, coins, and prepaid telephone cards".
+In the late 1990s, Simpson attempted to register "O. J. Simpson", "O. J.", and "The Juice" as trademarks for "a broad range of goods, including figurines, trading cards, sportswear, medallions, coins, and prepaid telephone cards."
 A "concerned citizen", William B. Ritchie, sued to oppose the granting of federal registration on the grounds that doing so would be immoral and scandalous.
-Simpson gave up the effort in 2000 and left California that year for Florida, settling in Miami.
-Florida is one of few states where pensions and/or residences cannot generally be seized to collect debts.

-In February 2001, Simpson was arrested in Miami-Dade County, Florida, for simple battery and burglary of an occupied conveyance, for yanking the glasses off another motorist during a traffic dispute three months earlier.
-If convicted, Simpson could have faced up to 16 years in prison, but he was tried and quickly acquitted of both charges in October 2001.
+In February 2001, Simpson was arrested in Miami-Dade County, for simple battery and burglary of an occupied conveyance, for pulling the glasses off another motorist during a traffic dispute three months earlier.
+If convicted, Simpson could have faced up to 16 years in prison, but he was tried and quickly acquitted of both charges in October.

-On December 4, 2001, Simpson's Miami home was searched by the FBI on suspicion of ecstasy possession and money laundering.
+On December 4, 2001, Simpson's Florida home was searched by the Federal Bureau of Investigation (FBI) on suspicion of ecstasy possession and money laundering.
 The FBI had received a tip that Simpson was involved in a major drug trafficking ring after 10 other suspects were arrested in the case.
 Simpson's home was thoroughly searched for two hours, but no illegal drugs were discovered, and no arrest or formal charges were filed following the search.
-However, investigators uncovered equipment capable of stealing satellite television programming, which eventually led to Simpson being sued in federal court.
+Investigators uncovered equipment capable of stealing satellite television programming, which was later evidence in a federal lawsuit.

-On July 4, 2002, Simpson was arrested in Miami-Dade County, Florida, for water speeding through a manatee protection zone and failing to comply with proper boating regulations.
+In July 2002, Simpson was arrested in Miami-Dade County for water speeding through a manatee protection zone and failing to comply with proper boating regulations.
 The misdemeanor boating regulation charge was dropped, and Simpson was fined for the speeding infraction.

 In March 2004, satellite television network DirecTV, Inc. accused Simpson in a Miami federal court of using illegal electronic devices to pirate its broadcast signals.
 The company later won a $25,000 judgment, and Simpson was ordered to pay an additional $33,678 in attorney's fees and costs.